 Industrial Chiller Definition – What is An Industrial Chiller?

 Industrial chillers are refrigeration systems that cool fluids for industrial purposes.
 The chilled liquid is then used to cool the environment or equipment.
-Chillers have a multitude of applications as varied as food production and plastics creation.
-What all have in common is the use of a unit to cool water or air for chilling equipment or the environment.
+Chillers have a multitude of applications as varied as food production and plastics creation, but what all have in common is the use of a unit to cool water or air to chill equipment or a certain area.

 What is a Process Chiller?

 A process chiller is a cooling system that removes heat created during an industrial process.
 Process chillers cool a liquid that circulates the area that needs cooled, maintaining the set temperature.
 These conventional systems are different from HVAC chillers in most areas including water circuitry and component integration.